mark-moseley/Netbeans/o.apache.xml.resolver/external/readme.txt

 Earlier, it was patched on xml-commons-resolver-1.1 to cater to our needs.
 See resolver.patch file for the patches applied xml-commons-resolver-1.1.
-The patch on org.apache.xml.resolver.tools.CatalogResolver.java causes these two issues:
+The patch on org.apache.xml.resolver.tools.CatalogResolver.java fixes these two issues:

 http://www.netbeans.org/issues/show_bug.cgi?id=98212